MinesJA/westworld-command-center-react/README.md

 Rules
 ========
 Hosts
-1. Clicking a host selects them on the map and displays their information in the info box in the bottom right corner.
-Only one host can be selected at a time.
+1. Clicking a Host selects them on the map and displays their information in the info box in the bottom right corner.
+If a Host is selected, clicking a different Host should de-select the previous Host (only one selected Host at a time).
-2. Hosts can only exist in one area at a time (including ColdStorage).
+2. Hosts can either exist in one of the many areas, or in Cold Storage.
+3. If a Host is 'Decommissioned' (ie. if their 'active' attribute is set to 'false') then they should appear in Cold Storage.

 HostInfo
 1. The image, name, and gender icon should be set based on the currently selected Host.
+2. The Active/Decommissioned toggle should reflect the hosts current "active" status.
+If the 'active' attribute is false, the host toggle should read "Decommissioned".
+If the 'active' attribute is set to true, the host toggle should read 'Active'.
-2. The Area dropdown should be selected with the area the host is currently in (initially pulled from db).
+3. The Area dropdown should be selected with the area the host is currently in.
+If the host is 'Decommissioned', Cold Storage, the dropdown should be rendered
-3. The Active/Decommissioned toggle should reflect the hosts current status (initially pulled from db).
 4. If a host has an active status, selecting a new area from the dropdown should move that host to the corresponding area.
 If the host is Decommissioned they should not be able to leave ColdStorage.
 5. Setting a hosts toggle to Decommissioned should immediately remove them from their area and place them in ColdStorage.